tomaszkunach/SyliusPlusAdapterPlugin/README.md

 # Sylius Plus Adapter Plugin

-This plugin offer tools to adapt your plugins to Sylius Plus ACL system.
+This plugin offer tools to adapt your plugins to Sylius Plus RBAC system.

 There is no point in installing this plugin directly on Sylius Plus app at this time.